 Constantin Severin is the founder and promoter of a new awarded concept/movement on the contemporary art scene, the archetypal expressionism and he was born on February 8th, 1952, in Baia de Arama, Mehedinti, Romania.
-He is a visual artist, member of Ottawa Art Association, co-founder of the International Art Group 3rd Paradigm and founder of the Archetypal Expressionism Group (www.archetypalexpressionism.com).
+He is a visual artist, member of Ottawa Art Association, founder of the Archetypal Expressionism Group (www.archetypalexpressionism.com).
 He is also a writer, member of the Romanian Writers’ Union and a journalist (he worked for different Romanian publications, but also for BBC and Free Europe radio), one of the editors of the international cultural magazine, Levure littéraire, Paris.
 In 1977 he graduated the Technical University ‘’G. Asachi’’ Iaşi, Romania and in 2015 the International Writing Program from the University of Iowa, USA.In 2016, he graduated the course ‘’The Power of Colour’’at KLC School of Design, London, UK.
-His art is promoted by the international auction house Lavacow, Bucharest and by Artplode, London.
+His art is represented and promoted by Singulart, Paris.

 He has published over 800 articles, essays and interviews on culture, art theory and criticism, as well as on other issues of Romanian and international interest.
 Juror for prestigious international art contests.
 His concepts and artworks have been published by major international art and literary magazines, like Artdaily, World Literature Today, It’s Liquid, Levure littéraire, Trafika Europe, Empireuma, Contemporanul, Vatra, Arkitera, Glare Magazine, Cuadernos del Ateneo, Dance and Media Japan, Pro Saeculum, etc.

 Activity as a visual artist